Article · 26 May 2026 · By Mike

 How often does your property flood?
 Annual or biennial flooding justifies reusable rigid barriers regardless of upfront cost.
 Once-a-decade flooding may suit sandbags or Oxford barriers as the lowest total cost option for the exposure level.

 What is your budget?
-From $39 per event using sandbags to $4,500 or more for automatic gate installation.
+Compare published prices for portable products with a site-specific proposal for an automatic hydraulic flood barrier.
 Reusable barriers cost more upfront but significantly less per deployment over their rated lifespan.

 What does flood barrier protection cost in Australia?